Find out what permissions you'll need to apply to us for authorisation, how much you'll need to pay and what we expect to see in your application.

 - making arrangements with a view to transactions in investments

-A corporate finance firm may be a MiFID investment firm or a non-MiFID firm (eg an Article 3 MiFID exempt firm).
+- a non-MiFID firm (eg an Article 3 MiFID exempt firm)

-If the firm is a MiFID investment firm, it will be subject to the prudential requirements our rules set out in MIFIDPRU (prudential sourcebook for investment firms).
+- be subject to the requirements set out in MIFIDPRU (our prudential sourcebook for investment firms)

 If you're a non-MiFID CFF, you must: